-If you have suffered a knee injury in an accident due to a third party’s recklessness or negligence, it is critical that you hire a personal injury attorney with a track record of success and the connections to help you heal and maximize your financial compensation.
+If you have suffered a knee injury due to a third party’s recklessness or negligence, it is critical that you hire an attorney with a track record of success and the connections to help you heal and maximize your financial compensation.

-Mullen & Mullen Law Firm has significant experience in handling knee injury cases.
-We routinely assist clients in obtaining the necessary medical care they require following a spinal injury at no up-front cost – even if they don’t have health insurance.
+Mullen & Mullen Law Firm has significant experience in handling knee injuries.
+We routinely assist clients in obtaining the necessary medical care they require at no up-front cost – even if they don’t have health insurance.

 About Knee Injuries

 Knee injuries can be observed in both motor vehicle collisions and slip/trip and fall cases.
 They include meniscus injuries, fractures, dislocations, and ligament injuries.

 Ligaments are connective tissue that attach bone to bone.
 They are tasked with holding structures together and keeping them stable.
 Ligaments can be torn or sprained as a result of trauma.